 Education reforms invariably accord highest priority to improve teacher effectiveness.
 It requires consistent up gradation of teacher education programmes.
 Over the last two decades in India, the issue of curriculum renewal and extended duration of secondary stage teacher education has received serious attention.
+Indian education can no longer afford to remain a sleeping titan.
+'Update or perish' is the need of the time.
 It was against this backdrop that the NCTE undertook a major exercise of developing a new National Curriculum Framework for Teacher Education in 1998 and for the first time made the recommendation for beginning a two year B.Ed. programme to prepare quality teachers and also recommended updated curricula for teacher education for various levels of school education from the primary stage to the senior secondary stage- for academic and vocational streams.
 Accordingly GGSIPU has developed curriculum for its two year B.Ed. programme which has been divided into four semesters and is implemented from the session 2015-17.
 The introduction of a new curriculum such as B.Ed. two year programme poses a range of challenges to teacher educators and colleges.
 This paper reports on an attempt by colleges of GGSIPU to implement the same.
 Challenges to the curriculum implementation are identified like overload of papers; overlapping of content, lack of demarcation, unavailability of books etc. and suggestions to address these challenges are also described.